pestyld/Python-Integration-to-SAS-Viya/The Best of Both Worlds Analytics with SAS Viya and Python/README.md

 # The Best of Both Worlds: Analytics with SAS(R) Viya(R) and Python

 - Understand the massively parallel processing capabilities in SAS Viya
 - Integrate Python and SAS Viya to process data throughout the analytics life cycle
 - Create a dashboard using SAS Visual Analytics

 Approximately 1 hour workshop

+## Summary
+This workshop access the a CSV file and loads it into the distributed CAS server and performs a general ETL flow of the data.
+The data comes from the **Samples** caslib.

 ## How to follow along with the workshop: